AakashRaina/bluecoolant.xyz/src/posts/post-one/post-one.md

 This is one of the most common attacks and you must have heard about it many times.
 In this attack, the attacker injects code in your application in a place where normal input is expected and that injected code gets executed which can compromise your application in most likliness.
 As frontend devs, be careful about the following areas to easily get around this attack:

 - User generated content which includes input fields, textareas.
 Make sure you sanitise user input before you use it anywhere in your application.
 Usually UI frameworks/libraries do it for you.
+For eg. If you use `dangerouslySetInnerHTML` in React you are introducing XSS into your application by directly rendering markup without sanitization.
+Avoid using such implementations.
 - Anywhere user-input is reflected back eg. _Couldn't find user \${username}._ If this is rendered in markup directly, _username_ could be replaced by a script tag which will get executed.
 - Query params rendered directly in markup.
 You get the point right? 👀
-- element.InnerHTML ❌
 - Image upload in your application.
 Images contain EXIF tags from which meta data is extracted and if you are rendering meta data in HTML markup then there can be security concerns because EXIF tags can be constructed with malicious HTML markup and if there is no sanitisation performed then you are in for a wild ride ☠️

 So how do we protect against XSS attack?
 One simple approach is to sanitise user inputs but `Content security policy` is your strongest weapon.
 Content-security-policy is an HTTP response header that your server can set.
 This tells the browser to execute code from _allowed domains only_. **You can set multiple directives for script tags, images, fonts, css etc.** This will tell the browser to load resources in accordance with mentioned directives in the header.
 The browser will simply not allow anything that violates the content security policy.
 You can read more about CSP [here](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP).